 The knowledge subjects taught are civil litigation and remedies, criminal litigation and sentencing, evidence and professional ethics.
 In addition, you must take two options – different providers offer different options, so ensure before you start the course that your chosen provider offers a range of options that you are happy to do.

-Read this: Five tips for prospective BPTC students
+Further reading: Five tips for prospective BPTC students

 Training as a barrister is very expensive as the BPTC can cost more than £19,000 with no guarantee of a job afterwards.
 Also, do not forget that you will also need money for food, rent, transport and going out.